Benefits of Pu'er Tea Particular for Health

-Pu’er tea has some similarities to green tea in high levels of the catechin EGCG, the potent antioxidant which contributes so many health benefits.
+Pu’er tea has some similarities to black tea in high levels of the catechin EGCG, the potent antioxidant which contributes so many health benefits.
 It also has caffeine which carries benefits of its own.
 Pu’er tea’s uniqueness however comes from its fermentation.
 The process of fermentation gives the tea its flavor – and its health benefits.
 Let’s look at a number of these benefits supported by clinical research.

 Promotes Weight Loss